wmo-raf/climweb-docker/README.md

 Before installing the CMS, consider installing on your server:

-**Docker Engine & Docker Compose Plugin :** Ensure that Docker Engine is installed and running on the machine where you plan to execute the docker-compose command https://docs.docker.com/engine/install/.
+1. **Docker Engine & Docker Compose Plugin :** Ensure that Docker Engine is installed and running on the machine where you plan to execute the docker-compose command https://docs.docker.com/engine/install/.
 Docker Engine is the runtime environment for containers.

+2. **Webhook :** Webhook is required in order to run updates automatically.
+To set it up go to [webhook setup instructions](https://github.com/wmo-raf/nmhs-cms-init#set-up-webhook).

 ---
 ## CMS Installation Instructions